Donald Trump Tweet Flagged For Claiming He Is ‘Immune’ And ‘Can’t Give’ Coronavirus

 It is unlikely that individuals could remain immune for life, as very few diseases result in this kind of immunity.

-To prevent the possibility spread the disease to others, health authorities recommend that even those who have had the virus should wear masks and practice good social distancing.
+To prevent the possibility of spreading the disease to others, health authorities recommend that even those who have had the virus should wear masks and practice good social distancing.